gavinln/blog-site/content/post/scikit-pca-iris.md

 Description: "Principal component analysis (PCA) with Scikit learn on the Iris data"
 date: 2016-02-23T19:11:35-08:00
-title: PCA with Scikit learn on the Fisher Iris data set
+title: PCA with Scikit learn on the Iris data set
 ---

 [Scikit learn][10] has multiple data sets included with the library.
 One of the most